h6465617468/SilverCipher/README.md

 # SilverCipher

-This project was written using the PHP programming language.
+##Description
-It is an advanced symmetric encryption algorithm that can be used on PHP, inspired by the AES and XOR encryption algorithm.
+This project is written using PHP programming language.
+SilverCipher has Folder, File and Text encryption options.
+While encrypting Folder and File, it takes the data, grinds the original file, then creates a file to write the encrypted data.
+Its original encryption algorithm, SilverCipher5, is inspired by the AES and XOR encryption algorithm.
 You can take an example to design your own encryption algorithm by looking at the source code.
-It produces different results each time.
-The strength of this encryption algorithm is stronger than AES.
-It drives the attacker crazy because it consumes a lot of processor power when encrypting, contains many different encryption methods, and has too many loops.
+It gives different results each time.
+It is very hard to crack as it consumes a lot of processing power when encrypting, contains many different encryption methods, and has a lot of loops.
 It is in no way affected by the Brute Force attack.
-According to the length of the data to be encrypted, the encryption time and the difficulty of breaking the encryption increase abnormally.
-This encryption algorithm is run on PHP only.
+According to the length of the data to be encrypted, the encryption time and the difficulty of cracking the password increase abnormally.

 | Name | Folder Encryption | File Encryption | Text Encryption | File Shredder | Type | Security |
 | --- | --- | --- | --- | --- | --- | --- |